 You will receive a daily email alert whenever there are any changes to a blocklist, as well as an up-to-date version of the blocklist provided in Excel format.
 We will also provide a monthly overview of all changes made to the blocklists.

-On a weekly basis, we also monitor lists of licences in Denmark, France, Portugal and Spain.
+On a daily basis, we also monitor lists of licences in 12 European countries including Denmark, France, Portugal and Spain.